 This is a collaborative post with Oled TVs Panasonic.
 Enjoy a cinema experience in your home with amazing picture quality!

-So, Leo picked up a Barbie today in the charity shop.
-He announced that she was a princess and that she must wear a dress and ‘needed rescuing’ (she was currently naked).
+So, my three year old son picked up a Barbie today in the charity shop.
+He announced that she was a princess and that she must wear a dress and ‘needed rescuing’.

 Where does he even get these ideas from!?